 If your child is plagued by frequent vomiting, try out the below-mentioned home remedies.
 These simple and easy to use remedies will provide relief the natural way:

-- Papaya: This commonly available fruit is packed with antibacterial compounds which help digestion and reduces acids in the body.
+This commonly available fruit is packed with antibacterial compounds which help digestion and reduce acids in the body.
 Papaya contains all the necessary natural enzymes that facilitate the smooth and quick digestion of food.
 Papaya is also helpful in removing harmful germs that cause stomach upsets.

-- Onion Juice: Mix one teaspoon of onion juice with a similar quantity of ginger juice and feed it to your child.
+Mix one teaspoon of onion juice with a similar quantity of ginger juice and feed it to your child.
 It is an extremely useful home remedy to stop vomiting and nausea since it contains natural antibiotic properties.
 If ginger isn’t readily available, take one and a half cup of onion juice and add two spoons of organic honey to it.
 Feed your child half a teaspoon at a time till the vomiting stops.
 This may be useful in certain situations, but make sure to consult your doctor before doing so.

-- Ginger: In order to stop vomiting in children, ginger is a proven remedy since it contains natural antiemetic properties.
-It works effectively to soothe your child’s digestive system and works on the nauseous feeling too.
-Squeeze one teaspoon fresh ginger juice in a bowl and add approximately one teaspoon of lemon juice to it.
+In order to stop vomiting in children, ginger is a proven remedy, since it contains natural antiemetic properties.
+It works effectively to soothe your child’s digestive system and gets rid of the nauseous feeling too.
+Squeeze one teaspoon of fresh ginger juice in a bowl and add approximately one teaspoon of lemon juice to it.
 Mix it well and feed it to your child every two hours.
 It will help him to overcome the vomiting bout and nausea.
-Kids love fresh ginger tea with honey so you can try that as well.
+Kids love fresh ginger tea with honey, so you can try that as well.

-- Rice water: This rice water is basically the starch from the white rice.
-When gastritis is the reason for that bout of vomiting, rice water can be pretty effective.
-Make sure you make use of white rice and not brown since the starch from white rice is easily digestible for young children.
+Rice water is basically the starch from white rice.
+When gastritis is the reason for a bout of vomiting, rice water can be pretty effective.
+Make sure you make use of white rice and not brown, since the starch from white rice is easily digestible for young children.
 To make this, take one cup of white rice and add two cups of water to it and boil it.
 Strain this mixture and separate the rice water in a cup.
-Feed this rice water to your ailing child and watch the vomiting reduce and then vanish gradually.
+Feed this rice water to your ailing child and watch the vomiting reduce and then vanish, gradually.